-Settling an estate is often stressful, but a very important job.
-As an executor you have been entrusted to carry out the wishes of the deceased as quickly and with as much dignity as possible.
-You can count on us to act quickly and with as much sympathy to the feelings of everyone left behind.
+The task of settling an estate, while stressful is very important.
+As an executor you have been entrusted to carry out the wishes of the departed as quickly and with as much dignity as possible.
+You can count on us to act quickly and with as much respect to the feelings of everyone left behind.

-Contact us today to discuss your specialized estate appraisal demands and how we can put our business acumen to work for you.
+Contact us as soon as possible to discuss your exact estate appraisal needs and how we can put our experience to work for you.

-Commonly, settling an estate requires an extensive appraisal report to acquire fair market value for the home to the satisfaction of the parties involved.
-It's understandable that thinking about an appraisal is the farthest thought from your mind.
-Due to this, sometimes the date of death differs from the date the appraisal is ordered.
-We are comfortable with the practices and requirements necessary to produce a retroactive appraisal with an effective date and fair market value estimate matching the exact date your loved one passed away.
-The ethics provision explained within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms our appraisers to confidentiality, ensuring the strongest degree of privacy for you and your loved ones.
+Settling an estate commonly requires an appraisal to determine fair market value for the house involved.
+We understand that in times like this, even thinking about an appraisal report is the furthest thought from your mind.
+Of course, you have to be there for your loved ones first.
+Our professional staff is accustomed to the procedures and requirements needed to perform a retroactive appraisal with an effective date and fair market value estimate matching the exact date you suffered the loss of your loved one.
+The ethics provision explained within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms us to confidentiality, assuring the strongest degree of privacy for all parties involved.

-An executor will be satisfied by an appraisal by Allatoona Appraisal which will give him irrefutable facts and numbers to work with the IRS and GA state agencies' requirements.
-You need not worry over anything, because Allatoona Appraisal will be there to support our reports if they are ever challenged.
+An executor will be over-joyed by a report by Allatoona Appraisal which will give him irrefutable facts and numbers to deal with the IRS and GA state agencies' requirements.
+You need not worry over anything, because we will be there to back up our work if they are ever refuted.